Computer-controlled cutting.

 I got the inspiration from Joanne Leong’s work in the MIT “How to Make (almost) Anything” course (Fall 2021).
 She used an octagon-based piece with slots at 90° and 45° to build a dragon — I loved the idea of starting from a simple polygon and getting organic shapes out of it.

 The piece has seven identical slots around the perimeter and one deeper slot that serves as a differentiated connection point.
-This asymmetry lets you connect pieces in different orientations and build varied structures from a single piece type.
+This asymmetry lets you connect pieces in different orientations and build varied structures from a single piece type — the kit can be assembled in more than one way, not just into a single fixed shape.
+In my case, I went for a gondola instead of a dragon.

-Cutting the pieces.
+cutting the pieces.

 With all the pieces cut, I assembled them into a gondola.
 This was a fun way to show that the kit can produce complex 3D shapes from a single piece type.